The Bund: Post Cultural Revolution

 In the late 1970s and early 1980s, with the thawing of economic policy in the People's Republic of China, buildings on the Bund were gradually returned to their former uses.
 Government institutions were moved out in favour of financial institutions, while hotels resumed trading as such.
 Also during this period, a series of floods caused by typhoons motivated the municipal government to construct a tall levee along the riverfront, with the result that the embankment now stands some 10 metres higher than street level.
 In the 1990s, Zhongshan Road (named after Sun Yat-sen), the road on which the Bund is centred, was widened to ten lanes.
 As a result, most of the parkland which had existed along the road disappeared.
 Also in this period, the ferry wharves connecting the Bund and Pudong, which had served the area's original purpose, were removed.
 A number of pleasure cruises still operate from some nearby wharves.

 In the 1990s, the Shanghai government attempted to promote an extended concept of the Bund to boost tourism, and land value in nearby areas, as well as to reconcile the promotion of "colonial relics" with the Socialist ideology.
-In its expanded form, the term "Bund" (as "New Bund" or "Northern Bund") was used to refer to areas south of the Yan'an Road, and a stretch of riverfront north of the Suzhou River (Zhabei).
+In its expanded form, the term "Bund" (as "New Bund" or "Northern Bund") was used to refer to areas south of Yan'an Road, and a stretch of riverfront north of the Suzhou River (Zhabei).
 Such use of the term, however, remains rare outside of tourism literature.
 On March 28, 2010, the eve of the opening of the World Expo, the Bund fully completed its renovation project.